Hello hungry peoples,

 - After 10 minutes, remove the lid and give the rice a good stir.

-- Add the remainder 1 cup of stock and the 2 cups of duck meat.
+- Add the remainder 1 cup of stock and 2 cups of duck meat.

 - Put the heat back on high and stir the rice until cooked through and creamy.
 This will take about another 10 minutes.

 - Take the pan off the heat.
-Stir through the parmesan, cream and parsley.
+Stir through the parmesan, baby spinach, cream and parsley.
 That’s it, your done!